Chronic traumatic encephalopathy (CTE) is a type of dementia. You can get it from repeated blows to the head and repeated concussion.

 If you're worried about your memory or think you may have dementia, talk to your GP.

-If you're worried about someone else, encourage them to make an appointment.
+If you're worried about someone else, encourage them to make an appointment with their GP.
 You could suggest that you go along with them.

 - depression